Home

 It addresses the true roots of alcoholism.

-How Does it Differ?
+How Does Alternative Treatment Differ?

 Although most mainstream treatment calls alcoholism a physical illness or disease, they continue to treat it as a psychological or spiritual illness.
 That is why success rates for sobriety are so low.

+These neurotransmitters can be restored to balance with diet, nutritional supplements and changes in lifestyle.
 Addressing these biochemical issues gets to the root of the problem, eliminates cravings and provides lasting sobriety.

 Making biochemical repairs is the most important missing piece of the puzzle in traditional treatment.

-There is certainly nothing wrong with psychological counseling, it is essential in it's own right for certain aspects involved in alcoholism, and developing a rich spiritual life can certainly enhance recovery from any illness, but these need to be combined with biochemical repairs for optimal success.
+There is certainly nothing wrong with psychological counseling, it is essential in its own right for certain aspects involved in alcoholism, and developing a rich spiritual life can certainly enhance recovery from any illness, but these need to be combined with biochemical repairs for optimal success.

-You can visit the biochemical repairs page to learn more about this exciting and successful approach that you can quickly and easily apply to your life.
+You can't counsel someone out of having cancer or diabetes, and the same applies to alcoholism.
+Visit the biochemical repairs page to learn more about this exciting and successful approach that you can quickly and easily apply to your life.

-If you'd like a more personal approach, I offer consultations by phone.
-You can learn more about the services I offer on the sobriety coaching page.
 Many people may think that I'm talking about a new treatment for alcoholism, but that really isn't the case at all.
 The biochemical approach to alcoholism has been around for a couple decades and it is supported with strong scientific evidence, but it just isn't mainstream knowledge.